thingsboard/thingsboard-client-sdk/README.md

 Thanks to it being a `interface` it allows an arbitrary implementation, meaning the underlying HTTP client can be whatever the user decides, so it can for example be used to support platforms using `Arduino` or even `Espressif IDF`.

 Currently, implemented in the library itself is the `Arduino_HTTP_Client`, which is simply a wrapper around the [`ArduinoHttpClient`](https://github.com/arduino-libraries/ArduinoHttpClient), see [dependencies](https://github.com/arduino-libraries/ArduinoHttpClient?tab=readme-ov-file#dependencies) for whether the board you are using is supported or not.

 If another device wants to be supported, a custom interface implementation needs to be created.
-For that a `class` that inherits the `IHTTP_Client` interface needs to be created and `override` the needed methods.
+For that a `class` needs to inherit the `IHTTP_Client` interface and `override` the needed methods shown below:

 ```cpp
 #include <IHTTP_Client.h>